 Midas /mai.dəs, -dæs \$ -dəs/ In CLASSICAI MYTHOLOGY, a king who was granted one wish by the god DIONYSUS.
-Greedy for riches, Midas wished that everything he touched would turn to gold.
-He soon regretted his request.
-When he tried to eat, his food became inedible metal.
+Greedy for riches, Midas wished that everything he touched would turn to became inedible metal.
 When he embraced his daughter, she turned into a golden statue.
 On the instruction of Dionysus, he washed in a river and lost his touch of gold.